tripledio/tripledio.github.io/_posts/2019-03-16-modelling-out-a-restaurant.md

 | external System | Something not under our control that executes commands.|Actionable logic|
 | UI | The typical portal from the real world to the software systems.
 The way by which the user can read read models and trigger commands in a software world. |Interface to data and actions|

-All these components relate to each other as explained in Alberto's Universal picture.
+All these components relate to each other as explained in Alberto's Universal picture.[^book]

 ![Picture that explains everything](/img/posts/events-restaurant/components-overview.png)